Thought-Forms: Examples of thought-forms

 The authors write that the images in the book "are not imaginary forms, prepared as some dreamer thinks that they ought to appear."
 Rather, "they are representations of forms actually observed as thrown off by ordinary men and women."
-And the authors sincerely hope that they will force the reader to "realise the nature and power of his thoughts, acting as a stimulus to the noble, a curb on the base."
+And the authors sincerely hope that they will encourage the reader to "realise the nature and power of his thoughts, acting as a stimulus to the noble, a curb on the base."